Your Go-To Air Conditioning Company and More

 2900 Black Lake Place

 Fort Myers, FL 33905

 122 Corporation Way, Unit 35

 Venice, FL 34292

-The depression brought tough times, and in mid-1932, Lewis was looking for ways to expand the business.
+The depression brought tough times and in mid-1932, Lewis was looking for ways to expand the business.
 A meeting with General Motors introduced him to a new product that would revolutionize home heating — the automatic oil burner.
-By the winter of 1934-35, Elliott-Lewis was the largest oil burner distributor in the world.
-After GM’s Frigidaire Division introduced the commercial air-conditioning unit in 1934, Elliott-Lewis entered the HVAC business and installed the first commercial air-conditioning unit in the Delaware Valley.
+By the winter of 1934 into 1935, Elliott-Lewis was the largest oil burner distributor in the world.
+After GM’s Frigidaire Division introduced the commercial air conditioning unit in 1934, Elliott-Lewis entered the HVAC business and installed the first commercial air conditioning unit in the Delaware Valley.